John Fulton Folinsbee

 John Fulton "Jack" Folinsbee (March 14, 1892 - May 10, 1972) was an American landscape, marine and portrait painter, and a member of the art colony at New Hope, Pennsylvania.
-He is best known today for his impressionist scenes of New Hope and Lambertville, New Jersey, particularly the factories, quarries, and canals along the Delaware River.
+He is best remembered for his impressionist scenes of New Hope and Lambertville, New Jersey, particularly the factories, quarries, and canals along the Delaware River.

 Biography

 He was born in Buffalo, New York, the middle son of Harrison and Louise Mauger Folinsbee.
 Beginning at age nine, he attended children's classes at the Art Students' League of Buffalo, but received his first formal training with the landscape painter Jonas Lie in 1907.
 Folinsbee contracted polio at age 14, which rendered his legs useless, weakened his right arm, and left him permanently reliant on a wheelchair.
 He attended The Gunnery, a boarding school in Washington, Connecticut, from 1907 to 1911, where he studied with Elizabeth Kempton and Herbert Faulkner.
 He later studied with Birge Harrison and John Carlson at the Woodstock art colony (Summers, 1912–1914), and with Frank Vincent DuMond at the Art Students League of New York.

 At Woodstock, he met Harry (Tony) Leith-Ross, who became a lifelong friend and later followed him to New Hope.
 In 1914, Folinsbee married Ruth Baldwin (August 8, 1890 - February 13, 1991) - daughter of William H. Baldwin, Jr. and Ruth Standish Baldwin - whom he had met in Washington, Connecticut.
 The couple moved to New Hope in 1916, and had two daughters, Elizabeth (1917-2016, married Elmer W. Wiggins, 1940); and Joan (1919-2016, married Peter G. Cook, 1938).

-"Cloud Shadowed" (1924) by John Fulton Folinsbee, 24 x 30 inches.

 Early in his career, Folinsbee painted in a tonalist style, with an interest in light and atmosphere that grew directly from his time with Harrison and Carlson in Woodstock.
 By the late nineteen-teens, he had moved away from tonalism into a more structured, impressionist style.
 In the mid-1920s, Folinsbee began studying the work of Cézanne, which led to a trip to France in the summer of 1926.
 The paintings that resulted from this trip, and those that followed later in the decade, reflect a deep understanding of Cézanne's compositional strategies and a desire to reveal the underlying structure of forms.
 Folinsbee's exploration of structure led eventually to an analytical, highly individual expressionist style in which he painted for the remainder of his career.
 His palette darkened, his brushstrokes loosened further, and his sense of light and atmosphere became more dramatic.
 These later works are concerned with conveying a sense of mood and an intense emotional response to the world around him.